A New Perspective on Stabilizing GANs training: Direct Adversarial Training: Introduction

+{In this paper, a new method called Direct Adversarial Training (DAT) has been proposed to mitigate the harm of non-robust discriminator in GANs and improve the stability of training process.
+Furthermore, DAT can also be considered as a new regularization method that minimizes the Lipschitz constant \textbf{adaptively}.
+Compared to some works on loss functions \cite{arjovsky2017wasserstein, brock2019large}, training algorithms \cite{heusel2018gans,yaz2018unusual}, and model architectures \cite{karras2017progressive,karras2019style}, the proposed method is Plug-and-Play and orthogonal to the above methods.
+Therefore, DAT can be applied to multiple loss functions and network architectures. }

-The main contributions can be summarized as follows: \begin{itemize} \item We prove that the generator may generate adversarial examples of the discriminator during the training of GANs and analyze the adversarial attack of the discriminator for the first time. \item We propose Direct Adversarial Training (DAT) for stabilizing the training process of GANs and prove that the DAT can \textbf{adaptively} minimize Lipschitz Continuity of the discriminator, which is different from the gradient penalty proposed by previous works. \item Without excessive cost, our method surprisingly improves the quality of the generated images on many basic and SOTA models. \end{itemize}
+The main contributions can be summarized as follows: \begin{itemize} \item We testify that the generator may generate adversarial examples to the discriminator during the training of GANs and analyze the the effect of it to the training process for the first time. \item We propose Direct Adversarial Training (DAT) for stabilizing the training process of GANs and show that the DAT can \textbf{adaptively} minimize the Lipschitz constant of the discriminator, which is different from the gradient penalty methods proposed by previous works. \item Without excessive cost, our method dramatically improves the training quality and efficiency on multiple models. \end{itemize}